pobrob/discgolf/README.md

 # discgolf

 > A disc golf simulator based on work by http://discpath.haxor.fi/ .
-Converting UI to vuejs
+Converting the UI to vuejs

 ## Build Setup